akihironakayama0225/Easy-Datetime-Cpp/README.md

 <details><summary>Q4.
 Is this library able to handle fractional seconds ?</summary><div>

-- It does not support fractional seconds.
+- NO. It does not support fractional seconds.
 Fractional seconds are truncated and treated as integer seconds.
 </div></details>

 <details><summary>Q5.
 Are leap years and leap seconds taken into account ?</summary><div>